docs

 Where do the incumbents fit?

 Most billing-company buyers shortlist some combination of Tebra (formerly Kareo), AdvancedMD, CollaborateMD, Office Ally, Availity, Claim.MD, PracticeSuite, athenahealth, and Waystar.
-Each vendor's official positioning is the right starting point:
+Start from each vendor's own positioning:

-- Tebra billing and payments markets dedicated billing-company workflows; pricing is per-provider
+- Tebra billing and payments markets dedicated billing-company workflows on per-provider pricing

 - AdvancedMD medical billing sells across in-house, outsourced, and billing-company segments